Improving health by promoting adolescent vaccination and preventive services

 Fellows in these programs have the opportunity to work with faculty on current projects, including those on adolescent and young adult preventive services and vaccination with Dr. McRee.

-Other programs through the University of Minnesota to get involved in research and potentially work with Dr. McRee or other DoGPAH faculty include: the McNair Scholars Program; the Undergraduate Research Opportunities Program (UROP); and the Pathways to Research Program (PReP; for undergraduate students) and Advanced PReP (for doctoral students), both of which are administered through the University’s Clinical and Translational Sciences Institute.
+Other programs through the University of Minnesota to get involved in research and potentially work with Dr. McRee or other DoGPAH faculty include: the Cancer Disparities T32 Training Program (for doctoral students and postdocs), offered through the Program in Health Disparities Research; the McNair Scholars Program; the Undergraduate Research Opportunities Program (UROP); and the Pathways to Research Program (PReP; for undergraduate students) and Advanced PReP (for doctoral students), both of which are administered through the University’s Clinical and Translational Sciences Institute.

 Dr. McRee also regularly has unfunded opportunities for students and other trainees to participate in research projects.